 READ FIRST TIME 03/01/13.

-AN ACT Relating to child care reform; adding a new section to chapter 43.215 RCW; creating new sections; and providing an expiration date.
+AN ACT Relating to developing standardized prior authorization for medical and pharmacy management; creating new sections; and providing an expiration date.

 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF WASHINGTON:

 NEW SECTION.
 Sec.
 1 (1) A work group is formed to develop

 criteria to streamline the prior authorization process for prescription

 drugs, medical procedures, and medical tests, with the goal of

 (2) The work group shall be cochaired by the chair of the senate health care committee and the chair of the house of representatives health care committee, and membership of the work group shall be determined by the cochairs, not to exceed eleven participants.

 (3) The work group shall examine elements that may include the following:

 (a) National standard transaction information, such as HIPAA 278 standards, for sending or receiving authorizations electronically;